Charging Document Mistakes Involving Errors Upon a Traffic Ticket Are Often Falsely Believed As a Fatal FlawPage last modified: January 08 2022

 Share to Facebook

-Do I Have to Pay a Traffic Ticket If the Street Name Was Illegibly Spelled?
+Can I Be Found Guilty For a Traffic Ticket Even If the Street Name Was Spelled Illegibly?

 The Belief That a Traffic Ticket Will Be Tossed For Illegibly Spelled Information Is a Myth.
 A Traffic Ticket Will Be Thrown Out Only If the Illegibly Spelled Information Could Mislead the Person Charged When Deciding to Either Fight the Ticket or Fail to Appear at Risk of Being Convicted.

 Understanding the Mistakes That Should Get a Traffic Ticket Thrown Out By the Court